Cook takes Calliope on Christmas parade through Natchez - Mississippi's Best Community Newspaper

 The Natchez Democrat

-NATCHEZ — Christmas songs the air Under the Hill and throughout Natchez Tuesday as Burnley Cook played a Calliope in the bed of his truck as it paraded through town.
+NATCHEZ — Christmas songs filled the air Under the Hill and throughout Natchez Tuesday as Burnley Cook played a calliope in the bed of his truck as it paraded through town.

-Cook played every Christmas song by memory from a list of song titles attached to one of the Calliope pipes.
+Cook played every Christmas song by memory from a list of song titles attached to one of the calliope pipes.

 “Rudolph the Red Nosed Reindeer,” “I Saw Mommy Kissing Santa Claus,” “Silver Bells” and “Frosty the Snowman,” were just a few of the offerings.